How can these decks help settle your fears as a Dungeon Master or Game Master?

 It's taken some time as I've been doing all this alone and without a Kickstarter, but they're finally available.
 The Outlander & The Outlander Quickening, are the first two decks I've launched.
 These decks are filled with random encounters you can play in almost any terrain, environment or situation the party stumbles its way into.
 That's 100 random encounters at your fingertips ready for wherever the party wanders off to!

 The next two decks released will be The Dweller & The Dweller Quickening, packed with encounters suitable for urban settings like villages, towns and cities, but I'm also releasing smaller digital deck & map packs you can download, with cool ready to roll encounters you can throw at the players.

 Then after that, the sky's the limit.
 I'll likely put out some polls to see which settings everyone would prefer for the next card decks.

 Meantime, I can't thank you enough for reading this far and for the interest you've shown in my little project as I try to heave it off the ground.
-Please keep up to date via Venger's Mail, or on my social media channels (Twitter, Instagram & Facebook).
+Please keep up to date via Venger's Mail, or on my social media channels (Twitter, Instagram, Facebook & LinkedIn).